-Since acquiring the Bougouni Project in late-2016, the Company has implemented an accelerated exploration and development programme aimed at advancing the project into production in as short timeframe as practicable.
+Since acquiring the Bougouni Project in late-2016, the Company has implemented an accelerated exploration and development programme aimed at advancing the project into production in as short a timeframe as practicable.
 In February 2019, the Company announced an updated JORC Mineral Resource for the Bougouni Project of 21.3Mt at 1.11% Li2O, with 11.6Mt at 1.13% Li2O in the Indicated category and 9.7Mt at 1.08% Li2O in the Inferred category.
 This updated Mineral Resource is 23% higher than the original Maiden Mineral Resource released in September 2018, with over 55% of the Resource now in the Indicated category.
 The Mineral Resource is made up of the three most advanced prospects at Bougouni:

 - Sogola-Baoule: 12.2Mt at 1.1% Li2O (18% increase);